-- 4.3 The site lies within the district of the Black Sluice Internal Drainage Board, (IDB), and the Boards maintained watercourse is located approximately 70m to the north of the site. - 4.4 An ordinary watercourse is located on the western boundary of the site which is a tributary of the IDB watercourse.
+- 4.3 The site lies within the district of the Welland and Deepings Internal Drainage Board, (IDB), and the Boards maintained watercourse, the Three Towns Drain, is located approximately 0.20km to the east of the site. - 4.4 Another ordinary watercourse, not maintained by the IDB, is approximately 20m from the eastern boundary of the site. - 4.5 Flood risk from these watercourses is considered low. - 4.6 The risk of flooding from fluvial sources is low.